HankB/event-driven-HC-SR04/README.md

 Interrupt driven HC-SR04 measurement on a Raspberry Pi using C.

-The `interrupt` branch uses the WiringPi library.
+The `libgpiod` branch uses the libgpiod library and installs a handler for interrupts and captures time using the `clock()` call.

 ## Motivation